sampsyo/cs6120/content/blog/2025-05-13-brilooped/index.md

     System.out.println("Block G");
 ```

 But we want our translation to be minimal, and not rely on duplicate blocks.
-The beyond relooper algorithm allows this to happen by using `break n;` statements (Peterson et. al. refer to them as multi-level exit instructions):
+The beyond relooper algorithm allows this to happen by using `break n;` statements ([Peterson et. al](https://dl.acm.org/doi/10.1145/355609.362337) refer to them as multi-level exit instructions):

 ```code
 @foo(l: bool, r: bool) {